 - Red Rock Canyon – only 30 minutes from the city, this scenic area is perfect for a hike or a 13-mile drive to take in the natural beauty of the canyon.
 Make sure to stop by the visitor’s center for more info.

-- Hoover Dam – check out this feat of engineering that is located on the Colorado River.
+- Hoover Dam – check out this engineering feat that is located on the Colorado River.
 Located 45 minutes from Las Vegas it makes the perfect half-day trip.

 - Seven Magic Mountains – this art instillation is quite impressive up close with its colorful rocks towers.
 It’s about a 30 minute drive south of Las Vegas.